Philip Nehri Mullegama: Biography

 He spent his childhood confronting poverty and his mother left him and his father when he was around three years old.
 He attended the Saint Joseph's College, Colombo for his primary and secondary education.
 He became a drug addict at the age of 17 mainly due to associating with friends who had been under the influence of heroin for a long time.
 He was admitted to the Angoda National Mental Hospital after being diagnosed as a mentally ill person.
-He endured diffculties as a youngster due to his abysmal drug addiction records and was even rejected by many rehabilitation centres.
+He endured difficulties as a youngster due to his abysmal drug addiction records and was even rejected by many rehabilitation centres.
 During his youth days, he also went onto beg in the streets of Dehiwala and Nugegoda in a desperate attempt to survive after being rejected in the society.

 He was labelled in the society as an obnoxious person and he was also reported to have approached a prostitute for love and to be in a romantic relationship with her.
 He later began to focus on obtaining professional qualifications and to build up his career at the age of 30 after wasting majority of his life during his twenties.

 Career

 He was adjudged as the best Sri Lankan student award from the CIM - UK in its final stage.
 He was also honored with a prestigious Doctorate title by the United Nations, University for Global Peace in USA recognising his immense transformation in personal life from being a drug addict to a professional corporate trainer.
 He is also the youngest ever Sri Lankan to be awarded a full time scholarship from the Government of the USA in Therapeutic Community Psychological Counselling.
 He became a counsellor after being certified by the United States.

 He also formerly served as a head of marketing for the South Asian region of Nature's Secrets, a cosmetics brand which was a pioneer in the local industry.
 He also works as a senior lecturer at the Sri Lanka Institute of Marketing.
-He also works as a columnist for the The Sunday Times often providing insights about personality development.
+He also works as a columnist for The Sunday Times often providing insights about personality development.
 He also delivers transformational lecturers regarding personality development.